How to Ride Out the Divorce Rollercoaster of Emotions and Get Grounded

 anxiety-provoking.
 It’s anyone’s guess what’s coming next.
 The possibilities are endless.
 Before we get to how you can navigate all these difficult changes, ask yourself:

-- Wake up some days and, although you don’t feel great, you have some sense of clarity of what you need to do and how you can care for yourself?
+- Wake up some days and, although you don’t feel great, you have some sense of clarity about what you need to do and how you can care for yourself?

 - Get in a thought cycle of doubt, asking yourself questions such as, “What if I had done X?
 Why didn’t I do Y sooner?”